GabrielMontplaisir/List-Tracker/README.md

 You will find options to generate the document properties, to delete document properties and deelete the Activity Log.
 Clearing the log and properties will affect how information is generated in the Activity Log.
 As a preventative measure, you will receive a confirmation box to confirm your decision.
 Clearing the Activity Log will also uncheck all the boxes.

 By toggling `Reset Log Daily`, you can have the log reset at the end of every day.
 It will uncheck all the boxes, clear the Activity Log and Delete the Document Properties for you.

+## Coming Soon

+- Allow the script to create the tabs for you
+- Create a dedicated folder for the logs.
+At this time, it will add the logs to any folder named *List Tracker*.
+This can be problematic to know which one it actually goes into.